Basic life support: Choking

 Choking occurs when a foreign body obstructs the trachea.
 Rescuers should only intervene in patients who show signs of severe airway obstruction, such as a silent cough, cyanosis, or inability to speak or breathe.
 If a patient is coughing forcefully, rescuers should not interfere with this process and encourage the patient to keep coughing.
 If a patient shows signs of severe airway obstruction, anti-choking maneuvers such as back slaps or in the most severe cases abdominal thrusts should be applied until the obstruction is relieved.
 If a patient becomes unresponsive he should be lowered to the ground, and the rescuer should call emergency medical services and initiate CPR.
-When the airway is opened during CPR, the rescuer should look into the mouth for an object causing obstruction, and remove with a finger sweep it if it is evident however many organisations state that the rescuer should not try to remove the foreign object as they might worsen the situation (either pushing it further down the trachea or initiating vomiting).
+When the airway is opened during CPR, the rescuer should look into the mouth for an object causing obstruction, and remove with a finger sweep it if it is evident however many organizations state that the rescuer should not try to remove the foreign object as they might worsen the situation (either pushing it further down the trachea or initiating vomiting).

 Technique

 United States

-Basic Life Support Emergency Medical Services in the United States are generally identified with Emergency Medical Technicians-Basic (EMT-B).
-EMT-B is the highest level of healthcare provider that is limited to the BLS protocol; higher medical functions use some or all of the Advanced Cardiac Life Support (ACLS) protocols, in addition to BLS protocols.
-However, the American Heart Association's BLS protocol is designed for use by laypeople, as well as students and others certified first responder, and to some extent, higher medical function personnel.
+Basic Life Support is provided by emergency medical technicians (EMTs) prehospitally in the United Status.
+In the context of emergency medicine, EMTs are the highest level of certification limited to BLS; advanced clinicians, such as paramedics and emergency physicians, utilize Advanced Cardiac Life Support (ACLS) protocols in addition to BLS protocols.